Transfer orders, products and stock from and to WooCommerce

 Synchronise your point of sale (POS) with WooCommerce

-Fetch products from your Point of Sale (POS) to create or update products in your webshop.
+Fetch products from your Point of Sale (POS) or your webshop, to create or update products the other system.
 The POS system is set as master for the webshop stock.
 Webshop orders are sent to the POS to withdraw from the stock.

 How does it work?

 When products are sold in your physical store the stock amounts are automatically adjusted in your webshop.
 Orders coming through the webshop also withdraws from the stock amount in the POS to minimise the risk of selling the same product both places at the same time.
-When a product is created or updated in the cash register / point of sale, this change will automatically apply in the webshop.
+When a product is created or updated in the cash register/point of sale or webshop, this change will automatically apply in the other system.

 When the webshop order reaches a given state it is automatically transferred to the POS system.
 Here a sale or stock transaction is created depending on the possibilities in the POS system.

-Products are typically transferred from POS to webshop.
+Products are typically transferred from POS to webshop, but can also be transferred from webshop to POS.
 Settings for how products are transferred and updated are set up to your needs.
-Some POS systems support transferring products from webshop to POS.

 POS is master of stock.
 Stock changes in the POS overwrites stock amounts in the webshop.
 Webshop orders draw from the stock in the POS.
 By default stock is updated every 5th minute.